 - “All baby gear, beds, refrigerator, washing machine, mattresses, couches, anything upholstered or material was deemed total loss and not cleanable.
 What was cleanable is still destroyed by water damage but is a separate claim.”

 On what planet is this acceptable?
 We would never accept this poor level of service from any other company.
-Can you imagine your hair dresser giving you purple hair and claiming that you never said you didn’t want purple hair?
-Or how about your house cleaner who breaks your vacuum but won’t replace it because you can’t prove it wasn’t already on the fritz!!!
+Can you imagine your hair dresser giving you green hair and claiming it’s okay because you never said you didn’t want green hair?
+Or how about your house cleaner who breaks your vacuum but won’t replace it because you can’t prove it wasn’t already on the fritz!?

 Here at PCSgrades, we believe there are easy, yet influential, steps we can take as a community to help facilitate a better interaction between the pre-move inspectors, packers, and movers we all come into contact with as part of the PCS process.